ibytucos1/demoestateagency/DEPLOYMENT.md

    - **Build Command**: `npm run build`
    - **Output Directory**: `.next`

+> Need to force a rebuild later?
+Open the deployment in Vercel, click **Redeploy**, and make sure the trigger branch is `main`.

 ### 3. Environment Variables Setup

 Add these environment variables in Vercel Dashboard (Settings → Environment Variables):